victor-lillo/zoomable-image/README.md

 >
 > Deriving settings to CSS helps maintain a **lighter bundle weight**.
 >
 > By adopting this approach, we invoke these methods just once and integrate the **custom properties within the desired scope**.
+Remember the new image will be created as the next sibling to the original image.
+>
-This method offers increased flexibility and responsiveness.
+> This method offers increased flexibility and responsiveness.

 ## Personal recommendation 📌